Ludwinic1/fdic_bank_data_warehouse/README.md

 -Data is loaded from SQL Server into Power BI to visualize the data and compare banks over different time periods or search for details on a particular bank.

  # Tech Stack:
--Programming languages:  Python, SQL.
+- Programming languages:  Python, SQL.
 Python packages used:  Pandas and SQL Alchemy
--DBMS:  Sql Server
+- DBMS:  Sql Server
--Visualization platform:  Power BI.
+- Visualization platform:  Power BI.

 Below is the finished star schema format once the new structure gets loaded into Power BI: